Holland: World Cup 2014 Team Preview

 For all his obvious talent, Robben was a player who’d developed a reputation as something of a ‘bottler’ not too long ago.
 He missed a penalty that could have won the Champions League for Bayern and he missed a one-on-one that could have won the World Cup for his country.

-But last season, he made those questioning his mental strength look a little silly.
-The Bayern flyer scored in both legs of the Champions League semifinal against Barcelona before bagging the winning goal in the final late-on against Borussia Dortmund.
-Next summer, he will be itching to show he can perform on the biggest stage of them all and eradicate the heartache of 2010’s final defeat.
+But recently, he’s made those questioning his mental strength look a little silly.
+The Bayern flyer scored in both legs of the Champions League semifinal against Barcelona in 2013 before bagging the winning goal in the final late-on against Borussia Dortmund later that year.
+In Brazil he will be itching to show he can perform on the biggest stage of them all and eradicate the heartache of 2010’s final defeat.

 Since the last World Cup, Robben has made big improvements to his game.
 Primarily, he has become a selfless worker for the team, a trait instilled in him by former Bayern Munich boss Jupp Heynckes.
 As one of the senior members of this Dutch squad, it will be up to the rampaging winger to set an example to the younger players and with his new found work-rate and indisputable quality, he certainly has it in him to do so at the 2014 World Cup.